 Fall is for camping at #KOAMystic

-We’ve done Mystic before, and last time we stayed at a hotel.
+We’ve done Mystic before, and stayed at a hotel.
 It was a great time, and a beautiful place to stay.
-However, we couldn’t build a fire in a fire pit, or enjoy the crisp fall evenings under the stars while sitting on Adirondack chairs on our personal patio.
+However, we couldn’t build a fire in a fire pit, or enjoy the crisp fall evenings under the stars whilst sitting on Adirondack chairs on our personal patio.
 Hotels offer lots of benefits, that’s for sure.
-However, Kampgrounds of America offers a whole different set of benefits, which I’ve grown to fall in love with.
+However, Kampgrounds of America offers a whole different set of experiences, which I’ve grown to fall in love with.

-There are very few weekends our family can just hang out.
-We got lucky that no games were scheduled over the Columbus Day holiday weekend, so we could take advantage of the gorgeous Columbus Day Weekend at KOA Mystic.
-It was warm during the day, so we could get away with lots of fun activities outside, in and around the Mystic area.
-Yet, chilly enough in the evenings to utilize the fire pit outside our cabin, and roast marshmallows (no S’Mores needed, we’re good with just the sugary goodness of the mallow.)
+There are practically no weekends our family can just hang out.
+We got lucky.
+No games scheduled games over the Columbus Day holiday weekend translates to taking advantage of the gorgeous Columbus Day Weekend at KOA Mystic.
+It was warm during the day, so we got away with lots of fun activities outside, in and around the Mystic area.
+Yet, chilly enough in the evenings to utilize the fire pit outside our cabin, and roast marshmallows (no S’Mores needed, we’re good with just the sugary goodness of the mallow).

 Arriving at the KOA Mystic Kampground

 If you want friendly, you’ll get it.
 Hannah, who checked us in, was all smiles and welcomed me into the office with open arms.
-It’s not like checking in at a hotel, where people are friendly, but not really going to share a great conversation with you about your drive up from Long Island!
+It’s not like checking in at a hotel, where people are friendly, but not really sharing great conversation with you about your drive up from Long Island!
 Camping people are a different kind of people.
 Not better, not worse, than hotel people, but different.

 Once you’re checked in, get your map of the grounds, your keys to your cabin and your card to get back into KOA, you head off to “move in.”
 Hannah was lovely enough to direct me to exactly the right hill to drive up to get to our Deluxe Cabin, and let me say, this baby was BEAUTIFUL from the outside!